Frequently Asked Questions

 All Settlement Class Members who do not request exclusion from the Settlement Class have the right to object to the settlement or any part of it.
 You can ask the Court to deny approval by filing an objection.
 You can’t ask the Court to order a different settlement; the Court can only approve or reject the Settlement.
 If the Court denies approval, no settlement payments will be sent out and the lawsuit will continue.
 If that is what you want to happen, you must object.

 Any objection to the proposed Settlement must be in writing and it and any supporting papers must be submitted to the Court by mailing it to the Clerk of Court, United States District Court for the Central District of California, Roybal Federal Building and U.S. Courthouse, 255 East Temple Street, Los Angeles, CA 90012, or by filing it in person at any location of the United States District Court for the Central District of California.
 Objections must be filed or postmarked no later than June 16, 2021.
+If you received an email or postcard with a Notice ID that starts with FFF2, you objection must be filed or postmarked no later than November 6, 2021.

 To be considered by the Court, your objection must list the name of this Lawsuit, Gaston v.
 FabFitFun, Inc, and the case number, Case No. 2:20-cv-09534-RGK-E, and include all of the following information: (i) your name, address, phone number, and an email address (if you have one); (ii) a statement that you are a member of the Settlement Class and any proof of your membership (e.g., proof of purchase of a new subscription from FabFitFun’s website during the time period of April 26, 2020 to May 14, 2020 or May 22, 2020 to August 3, 2020, or a copy of a notice of the Security Incident sent to your physical or email address); (iii) whether your objection applies only to yourself, to a specific subset of the Settlement Class, or to the entire class; (iv) a detailed statement of the specific legal and factual bases for all of your objections, along with any applicable legal support; (v) the identity of any lawyer representing you; (vi) whether you intend to appear at the final settlement approval hearing and the identity of any lawyer(s) who will attend that hearing with you or on your behalf; (vii) a list of anyone you plan to have testify at the Final Approval Hearing in support of your objections; and (viii) your signature and the signature of your attorney or other authorized representative.